neilrhester/academic-kickstart/content/authors/admin/_index.md

     icon_pack: far
     icon: envelope
 education:
-  courses:
+  courses: []
-    - course: PhD in Social Psychology
-      institution: University of North Carolina at Chapel Hill
-      year: ""
-    - course: BA in Psychology
-      institution: Texas Tech University
-      year: ""
 email: ""
 user_groups:
   - ""
 ---
 I research stereotyping and discrimination, person perception, and social cognition, with a focus on two specific topics.
 One emphasis for me is *intersectionality*, which describes the unique patterns of stereotyping and discrimination that emerge from having multiple identities (e.g., being a Black woman or a gay man).
 The other emphasis is on *decision models*, which describe exactly how cognitions (e.g., stereotypes) translate to behaviors (e.g., discrimination).

 My work mixes three main quantitative approaches: experiments, big data analysis, and simulation.
-I have published papers in various outlets, such as *The Proceedings of the National Academy of Sciences,* *Psychological Science,* and *Perspectives of Psychological Science*.
+I have published papers in various outlets, such as *The Proceedings of the National Academy of Sciences,* *Psychological Science,* and *Perspectives on Psychological Science*.